The Journal

 The ACTIVE trial: what cognitive training actually showed

-The ACTIVE trial is the strongest evidence in cognitive training.
-Speed-of-processing training cut dementia risk by 29 percent at ten years.
-Here is what to know.
+The ACTIVE trial is the strongest evidence in cognitive training: speed-of-processing training cut dementia risk by 29% at ten years.

 Science·May 2, 2026